 ◘ Fig. G-57 The proportion of summer rainfall in total annual precipitation in Afghanistan.

 This shows that more than half of the species in Afghanistan are contained in seven families.
 Figure G-62 shows the number of genera and Fig. G-63 the number of species in the extended families.
 Again, it is evident that the seven extended families harbour more than half of the genera and species, although the ranking of the families now shifts a little here.
-The floristic diversity of Afghanistan is largely based on the configuration of the plant geographic regions in this space: About 92% of the country's area comprises the Irano-Turanian floral region, and about 7% is part of the Sino-Japanese floral region.
-Although temperature conditions in both regions are very similarly continental, precipitation has a very different seasonal distribution.
+The floristic diversity of Afghanistan is largely based on the spatial configuration of the plant geographic regions: About 92% of the country's area comprises the Irano-Turanian floral region, and about 7% is part of the Sino-Japanese floral region.
+Although temperature conditions in both regions are very similarly continental, precipitation has a different seasonal distribution.
 The latter floral region is favored by a second summer rainy season (see above).
-A very small region (predominantly the Jalalabad basin) is Saharo-Sindian.
+A very small region (predominantly the Jalalabad basin in east Afghanistan) is Saharo-Sindian.
 Saharo-Sindic elements are also mixed with Irano-Turanian in S and SW Afghanistan.
 In the mountains, Central Asian floral elements occur in the upper levels, Himalayan in the east, but also Euro-Siberian, boreal and even Arctic floral elements.

 The plant geographic classification is not seen consistently by different authors (Hedge & Wendelbo 1970, Léonard 1988, Browicz 1997, Breckle 2004).
-The differentiation of the floristic regions of Afghanistan presented here is mainly based on Freitag et al (2010).
+The differentiation of the floristic regions of Afghanistan presented here is mainly based on Freitag et al. (2010).

-12.1 Irano-Turanian flora elements
+12.1 Irano-Turanian floral elements

-In accordance with the very different site conditions from the various lowland semi-deserts to the montane tree-flats and alpine meadows, the occurrence of the individual species varies considerably.
-Many genera are distributed between central Anatolia and the eastern Hindu Kush at similar sites, usually with very different species.
+In accordance with the very different site conditions from the various lowland semi-deserts to the montane tree-slopes and alpine meadows, the occurrence of the individual species varies considerably.
+Many genera are distributed between C Anatolia and the E Hindu Kush at similar sites, usually with very different species.
 Especially the large genera, such as Astragalus, Cousinia, Acanthophyllum, Acantholimon, Allium, and Eremurus (◘ Fig. G-64) occur at all altitudes, but each with different species.

 ◘ Fig. G-58 Climate diagram map for identifying regions of the same climate (homoclimates) based on the ecological climate diagrams in Afghanistan.

-◘ Fig. G-59 The distribution of natural vegetation in Afghanistan (after Freitag et. al 2010).
+◘ Fig. G-59 The distribution of natural vegetation in Afghanistan (after Freitag et al. 2010).

 ◘ Fig. G-60 Spatial diversity patterns of vascular plants in SW Asia (from Barthlott et al. 2014).

-◘ Fig. G-61 Number of species in the major plant families of the Afghan flora (from Breckle et al. 2013).
+◘ Fig. G-61 Number of species in the major vascular plant families of the Afghan flora (from Breckle et al. 2013, 2019).